Johnson-Research-Group/flat-graphene/README.md

 ### Documentation

 Non-twisted (shfited) graphene may be created using the `shift.make_graphene` function, which returns an ASE atoms object.
-Parameters include cell type (rectangular or hexagonal), alignment (AA,AB,SP), number of unit cells (in-plane), interlayer spacing, and lattice constant.
+Parameters include cell type (rectangular or hexagonal), alignment (A,B,SP), number of unit cells (in-plane), interlayer spacing, and lattice constant.

 ```python
 #in flatgraphene/shift.py